K-batonisashvili/Computational-Mechanics-Nonlinear-Systems/Assignment-1/Assignment-1-Warmup/README.md

 Hello!

-My name is Kote and I created 2 files for the warm-up section of assignment 1.

 The first file is called bisection_warm_up.py which contains just the bisection algorithm.
     You can change the following in this file:
         1) Tolerance